gotolafa/RoboND-Rover-Project/writeup.md

 #### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
 You can submit your writeup as markdown or pdf.

-Most of the modified codes basically follows "Project Walkthrough" instruction.
+Most of the modified codes basically follow "Project Walkthrough" instruction.

 ### Notebook Analysis
 #### 1. Run the functions provided in the notebook on test images (first with the test data provided, next on data you have recorded).
 Add/modify functions to allow for color selection of obstacles and rock samples.